davidan1981/erlen/README.md

 ### Define a Schema

-In order to define a schema, just inherit from `Erlen::BaseSchema`.
+In order to define a schema, just inherit from `Erlen::Schema::Base`.
 For example, a user schema can be defined as the following:

-    class UserSchema < Erlen::BaseSchema
+    class UserSchema < Erlen::Schema::Base
       attribute :name, String, required: true { |a| a.length > 5 }
       attribute :email, String, required: true
       attribute :nickname, String, required: false